securesauce/precli/README.rst

     :target: https://github.com/securesauce/precli/actions/workflows/unit-test.yml
     :alt: Build and Test

-Precli is the core of the GitHub App Precaution and also a command line interface to demonstate its functionality.
+Precli is the core of the Precaution GitHub App and Action.
+It also serves as a command line interface to demonstate its functionality.
+It is designed to do static code analysis of source code with a number of rules covering the standard library for the corresponding programming language.

+If your needs go beyond the analysis of just the standard library, consider upgrading to Precaution Professional to get access to finding and fixing security vulnerabilities in third-party libraries.
+See https://www.securesauce.dev/ for more details.

 Quick Start
 -----------